suvendujena2001/GyamSys_Training/README.md

 ### Questions/Help?

-If you need any help or have any queries/issues related to this readiness plan, then please send the message in the WhatsApp group we have created for Microsoft Practice.
+If you need any help or have any queries/issues related to this readiness plan, then please use below options:
+1. Option 1 - Use the Discussions tab in this same repository.
+If you have a Question, goto Discussions -> Select Q&A Category -> New Discussion
+2. Option 2 - Send message in the WhatsApp group we have created for Microsoft Practice.